-With both a law and cultural theory background I undertake critical interdisciplinary research in the areas of sovereignty, colonialism and borders.
-My publications in high quality journals and edited books have been well cited and continue to make contributions to the discipline of law and the related sub-fields of critical legal studies, critical race studies and borders/migration studies.
+With both a law and cultural theory background I undertake critical interdisciplinary research in the areas of sovereignty, colonialism, austerity and borders.

 I am interested in collaborating with various communities around race and the politics of law.

 In 2010, I was invited to participate at Discursive Crossings held at the Casula Powerhouse in Sydney.
 The event brought together academics and community members from culturally and linguistically diverse backgrounds and Aboriginal and Torres Strait Islander commuities in order to explore racial relationships in a post-sorry Australia.

 In 2011, I was the Greek Orthodox Community of South Australia's invited speaker to give an International Women's Day address.
 I reflected on my own experiences of education as a Greek Australian in addition to addressing the Sovereign Debt Crisis in contemporary Greece.

 In 2012, I was invited to an event organised by the Cross Border Collective in Sydney to discuss Aboriginal Passport ceremonies held as a way of contesting colonial sovereignty and the harsh border policies of the Australian state.